lupael/lupael/README.md

 📶 Microservices project using Docker, mostly using PHP, python, and golang.

-📒 at Work i use Zendesk for managing task, personal i use Redmin.
+📒 at Work i use Zendesk, Intercom and Slacks for managing support and task, personal i use Redmin.

 ✈️ i create my own CI/CD using PHP. everytime developer push project to Git, my script will build APK, and send it to Telegram. and auto upload to PlayStore/Appstore when the Branch is Alpha/Beta/Master.

-🍓 some of my project i use Raspberry PI as server.

 🔐 i know about IT Security, Penetration system, i am Uncertified Ethical Hacker.